tangowithcode/tango_with_django_2/manuscript/chapter12-bootstrap.md

 ## Quick Style Change
 To give Rango a much needed facelift, we can replace the content of the existing `base.html` with the HTML template code in `base_bootstrap.html`.
-You might want to first comment out the existing code in `base.html` and then copy in the `base_bootstrap.html` code.
+You might want to first copy out the existing code in `base.html` and then copy in the `base_bootstrap.html` code.

 Now reload your application.
 Pretty nice!
+Well, sort of.

 You should notice that your application looks about a hundred times better already.
 Below we have some screen shots of the about page showing the before and after.

 Flip through the different pages.
-Since they all inherit from base, they will all be looking pretty good, but not perfect!
+Since they all inherit from base, they will all be looking better, but not perfect!
 In the remainder of this chapter, we will go through a number of changes to the templates and use various Bootstrap classes to improve the look and feel of Rango.

 <!--
 ## Page Headers